wagtale/wagtale/README.md

-- 👋 Hi, I’m @wagtale an amutaur programmer
+- 👋 Hi, I’m @wagtale an amateur programmer
 - 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... html,css.javascript and python
+- 🌱 I’m currently learning ... html,css.javascript and C#
-- 📫 How to reach me ... mastodon.social/@LucWag
+- 📫 How to reach me ... mastodon.social/@LucWag , https://twitter.com/Lucwag1

 <!---
 wagtale/wagtale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.